Debkumar-Baksi/Linear_Regression_In_C/README.md

-Here's a sample README.md file for your C project that implements linear regression from scratch:

 # 📈 Linear Regression in C
 This project demonstrates how to implement simple linear regression from scratch using the C programming language.
 It calculates the slope (m) and intercept (c) of the best-fit line for a given set of data points using the least squares method and predicts the output values based on the regression model.